faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/does_LDS_church_brainwash.md

 1. Misleading members about the connection [between Lorenzo Snow, tithing, and rainfall](http://mormonarts.lib.byu.edu/works/windows-of-heaven). (milieu control)
 1. Secrecy with and surrounding the temple ceremony ([example1](https://www.youtube.com/watch?v=0zE8JKDZazc), [example2](https://www.quora.com/What-are-the-covenants-that-are-made-in-a-Mormon-temple/answer/John-T-Prince?srid=uJIq)) (milieu control)

 The book by Luna Lindsey, [Recovering Agency: Lifting the Veil of Mormon Mind Control](http://recoveringagency.com/), gives additional examples and perspective on the topic.
-In addition, [Fix your faith crisis with this one weird trick!](http://thoughtsonthingsandstuff.com/fix-your-faith-crisis-with-this-one-weird-trick/) offers perspective on how a practitioner of any religion may ensure they are not succumbing to thought-reform / brainwashing.
+In addition, [Fix your faith crisis with this one weird trick!](http://thoughtsonthingsandstuff.com/fix-your-faith-crisis-with-this-one-weird-trick/) offers perspective on how a practitioner of any religion may ensure they are not succumbing to thought-reform.

 ## Some cautions

 Several caveats and some aditional perspective ought to be rehearsed:

 1. Admittedly, more extreme examples of thought-reform methods are present in more extreme totalistic groups.
-However, the question I was addressing was not "Are LDS followers subjected to _extreme_ brainwashing?" but rather are they subjected to it _at all_?
+However, the question I was addressing was not "Are LDS followers subjected to _extreme_ thought-reform?" but rather are they subjected to it _at all_?
 2. Comparing LDS teachings or practices to those of the early Church (i.e., that practiced by Jesus and the apostles) does not necessarily exonerate the LDS Church because the early Church itself may have been using some of the same techniques or themes associated with thought-reform (see, for example, [2 John 1:7-11](https://www.biblegateway.com/passage/?search=2+John+7-11&version=KJV)).
 3. A person's LDS experience may differ depending on when they joined the LDS Church and in which unit(s) they experienced LDS living.
 4. It is unlikely that any of these practices or attitudes were "designed" with thought-reform in mind---thought reform techniques evolve in tandem with strong totalistic missions and tend to be effective so they are naturally selected for within high-demand and totalistic groups.
 In addition, these themes or techniques are often implemented and encouraged by the members themselves (not necessarily imposed in a top-down fashion).